 Roughly 3km before the end the clouds cleared and the wind died down, I even saw some blue sky.
 This also meant I could now see the villages below including the one where I would end my journey.
 This gave me a massive mental boost and I picked up my pace as much as I could.
 As I ran unto Pyecombe I had a huge smile on my face.
 My parents were looking up at the downs wondering where I was as I crept up behind them.
 “I MADE IT!”
 I shouted, nearly scaring them to death.

 As soon as I had stopped I soon realised why people do marathons.
 The satisfaction and achievement I felt was incredible.
-Once I had changed into some dry clothes, gulped down an isotonic drink and scoffed down a huge flapjack, it was like the pain of the past 5 hours had never happened.
+Once I had changed into some dry clothes, gulped down another tri-carb Velo Flow drink sachet and scoffed down a huge flapjack, it was like the pain of the past 5 hours had never happened.
 I was even thinking about how my next marathon would be far nicer if I did it in better weather.
 I have made it into the ‘marathon club’ – something I never thought I would never do, ever!

 Let this be proof that you can do anything if you put your mind to it.
 OK, I didn’t break any records but I achieved something I never thought I would.
 I went out there and got it done.